 - Information about our plan.
 This includes, for example, information about the plan's financial condition. - Information about our network providers.
-You have the right to get information about the qualifications of the providers and in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
+You have the right to get information about the qualifications of the providers and in our network and how we pay the providers in our network. - Receive a 60 day notice of a provider's termination. - Information about your coverage and the rules you must follow when using your coverage.
 Chapters 3 and 4 provide information regarding medical services. - Information about why something is not covered and what you can do about it.
 Chapter 7 provides information on asking for a written explanation on why a medical service is not covered or if your coverage is restricted.
 Chapter 7 also provides information on asking us to change a decision, also called an appeal.